trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > **:bookmark: [Use return directive for URL redirection (301, 302) - Base Rules - P2](RULES.md#beginner-use-return-directive-for-url-redirection-301-302)**<br>
   > **:bookmark: [Use return directive instead of rewrite for redirects - Performance - P2](RULES.md#beginner-use-return-directive-instead-of-rewrite-for-redirects)**

 The other way is a `return` directive.
 It's faster than rewrite because there is no regexp that has to be evaluated.
-It's stops processing and returns HTTP 301 (by default) to a client, and the entire url is rerouted to the url specified.
+It's stops processing and returns HTTP 301 (by default) to a client (tells NGINX to respond directly to the request), and the entire url is rerouted to the url specified.

 I use `return` directive in the following cases: